Skip to content

 TraceML uses this idea:

-• compare the worst rank to the median rank
+• compare the worst clean step to the median clean step

 In simpler words: